Shorter syntax for anonymous refinements

 refining seems better.
 But is it good enough?
 Any thoughts?

-Updated by zverok (Victor Shepelev) 12 months ago
+Updated by zverok (Victor Shepelev) about 1 year ago

 I believe that is really super-good thing.
 As I've written elsewhere in this tracker, the most useful case for refinements is "in current module, I want some shortcuts for my code to look cleaner".
 For example, here and here I experimented with representing some graphics algorithm in a most "readable" way, adding really small methods to core (Numeric) and RMagick objects.
 The point is "here, in this module, I crave for some things to exists in some objects".